Maximize the Power of GUIDED MATH to Increase Student Math Learning (Grades K-3)

 - Classroom-proven strategies for maximizing guided math groups

-- Innovative ways to use Think, Notice, Wonder prompts in grades K-3 to start thoughtful math discussions and strengthen visual processing in in-person, online and in hybrid learning environments
+- Innovative ways to use Think, Notice, Wonder prompts in grades K-3 to start thoughtful math discussions and strengthen visual processing

 - How to develop quality math centers that address your state math standards